Trainee Positions At Eastern Health (Box Hill)

 Supervise and educate the junior staff in their area.
 Some duties may be delegated to the junior staff but responsibility for formulating a patient's diagnosis and management plan lies with the registrar.
 Provide opportunities for them to learn procedures and techniques relevant to the rotation.

 Ensure that the care of the patient is accurately and appropriately documented.
-Supervise the quality of the RMO's electronic discharge summaries.
+Supervise the quality of the HMO's electronic discharge summaries.
 Ensure that these are completed on the day of patient's discharge from hospital and signed and forwarded to LMO.

 Develop and maintain good communication with other hospital specialty units, other medical, nursing and paramedical staff.
 Ensure that relatives are aware of patient's condition.